jwunderl/pxt-arcade/docs/courses/csintro1/review/practice-loops.md

 2. Create a function using a loop that will create a column of 4 of the sprites
   * give the first sprite at a **y** coordinate of 25
   * place each sprite 15 pixels farther down the game screen
-3. Create a function using a loop that will create a row of of 4 of the sprites
+3. Create a function using a loop that will create a row of 4 of the sprites
   * give the first sprite at a **x** coordinate of 20
   * place each sprite 15 pixels farther down the game screen
 4. make the program call both the row and the column functions